LucieMrc/EmbroideryMachine_sp33d/README.md

 <!--//photo-->

-## C. Tighten ou loosen the top thread
+## D. Tighten ou loosen the top thread

 The top thread is too loose if the embroidery looks loose, or if the thread does loops and curls and knots during the embroidery process (the loops get tangled > the knots breaks the thread > the machine stops).